Updated on 2026-03-26 GMT+08:00

 2. On the displayed page, click Buy Public NAT Gateway.

-3. Configure parameters as prompted.
-Set VPC to the one used by the cluster and Subnet to the pod subnet.
+3. Configure parameters as instructed.
+Set VPC to the same one as the cluster and Subnet to the pod subnet.
 For details, see Figure 4.
 When using a CCE Turbo cluster, set Subnet to the one where the pod is located.
 When using a CCE standard cluster, set Subnet to the one where the node is located.

 Figure 4 Buying a NAT gateway